 - 2 oz onion chopped finely

-- 3 oz lean bacon chopped
+- 3 oz lean bacon chopped into small pieces

 - 1 stick of celery chopped finely